MyPureCloud/purecloud-for-salesforce-einstein-example/README.md

    **Note**: Be sure to select **Start automatically**.
 6. Alternatively, add the lightning component into any object's page if preferred over a utility item.

-### Update code if you want to enable Einstein Next Best Action integration

-1. Update the Case object by adding a custom field with the API name Last_utterance__c configured as a text field.
-This will receive the transcript utterances that Einstein NBA strategies will evaluate.
-(Alternatively, change the field name to which the update targets within line 158 of the file PureCloudKnowledgeUtilityController.apxc...this code can be extended to support multiple objects, as well)
-2. Uncomment lines 154-165 of the file PureCloudKnowledgeUtilityController.apxc
-3. Uncomment line 89 of the file PureCloudKnowledgeUtilityHelper.js
-4. Uncomment line 7 of the file PureCloudKnowledgeUtility.cmp

 ## Usage

 1. Send an ACD chat message, digital message, or make a call to a transcription-enabled voice queue in Genesys Cloud for Salesforce.